 M2M Application on the Gateway Device subscribes requests notification on the power status change of Air Conditioner.

-When the user turned on the Air Conditioner, the Gateway Device is notified by event notifition for the status change.
+When the user turned on the Air Conditioner, the Gateway Device is notified by event notification for the status change.

 M2M Application on the Gateway Device starts monitoring the energy consumption of the Air Conditioner.